ironkayman/RebisTheory/rebis_theory.md

 The final and most evident, as we see it, argument towards intrinsic connection between Snarbolax and curse emerges from 2 items when they are analyzed together:

 - Snarbolax's fur - [Nightmare Mane](https://wiki.spiralknights.com/Nightmare_Mane), - is described here: `Each fiber seems to curl and fray as if life is still flowing through it`.
-- [Snarbostuffing](https://wiki.spiralknights.com/Snarbostuffing) refers to fur as cursed, as does not decay in its presence, presence of [Nightmare Mane](https://wiki.spiralknights.com/Nightmare_Mane): `A dense, fluffy stuffing made from a special polymer that doesn't break down when exposed to the cursed fur of the Snarbolax. its perfect for creating trophies or adorable, cursed, stuffed toys`, - this recontextualizes Nightmare Mane's description, specifically - `seems to curl and fray as if life is still flowing through it`, - in the frame of animation after death in the practically the same manner as the equipment above.
+- The [Snarbostuffing](https://wiki.spiralknights.com/Snarbostuffing) refers to fur as cursed, as does not decay in its presence, presence of [Nightmare Mane](https://wiki.spiralknights.com/Nightmare_Mane): `A coat of coarse fur taken from a Snarbolax.
+Each fiber seems to curl and fray as if life is still flowing through it` ([Nightmare Mane](https://wiki.spiralknights.com/Nightmare_Mane)), - `A dense, fluffy stuffing made from a special polymer that doesn't break down when exposed to the cursed fur of the Snarbolax. its perfect for creating trophies or adorable, cursed, stuffed toys` ([Snarbostuffing](https://wiki.spiralknights.com/Snarbostuffing)), - this recontextualizes Nightmare Mane's description, specifically - `seems to curl and fray as if life is still flowing through it`, - in the frame of animation after death in the practically the same manner as the equipment above.

 If it is so then, how it was achieved?
 We suggest that the source of this supernatural power is the result of improper usage of grim gates near the ancient grove, as the resulting explosions of the portals, discussed earlier have a characteristic, associated with the curse, dark-red and pink mist, present when portal explodes from the other side.

 The curse affects only living things, and can, depending on its source, be fully detrimental as in case of Spiral Knights and Nature Sprites or come with additions, as in case of Lord Vanaduke.

-Considering the absence of tortomega and suggested here and by tortodrone mission description (`Investigations into the cause were inconclusive, but Spiral HQ suspects fiends are somehow involved` [March of the Tortodrones](https://wiki.spiralknights.com/March_of_the_Tortodrones)), connection with devilites and Undercorp, this scenario of Underworld's influence on material realm wildlife would be particularly plausible.
-Despite this, the method through which Snarbolax became such, remains unknown, apart from a potential offering of souls in the text of [Dark Thorn Blade](https://wiki.spiralknights.com/Dark_Thorn_Blade).
+Considering the absence of tortomega and suggested here and by tortodrone mission description (`Investigations into the cause were inconclusive, but Spiral HQ suspects fiends are somehow involved` [March of the Tortodrones](https://wiki.spiralknights.com/March_of_the_Tortodrones)), connection with devilites and Undercorp, this scenario of Underworld's influence on material realm wildlife would be particularly plausible, likely being the exact [pink miasma found in the Shadow Gloaming Wildwoods](#miasma).

+Apart from this miasma and a potential offering of souls in [Dark Thorn Blade](https://wiki.spiralknights.com/Dark_Thorn_Blade) - `A savage sword whose strength has been fortified by an offering of souls to the beast within`, - the method through which Snarbolax became cursed in the first place, remains unknown.

 Under this assumption, we can also explain general thematic shift of alchemy tree of high-tier Snarbolax gear.
 Last 2 tiers of equipment, 5 and 4 stars', are themed around shadowy Snarbolax, while 2 and 3 star gear is seemingly attributed to stunned or natural Snarbolax, without any explicit supernatural influence.
 At that, we propose, that alchemy tree in a way represents this transformation from mundane to supernatural.
 Similar if not exact themes, we believe, are present in the descriptions and context of Snarbolax trophies: